Asra-Aslam/UnseenNet/README.md

 ```

 ## Cite
-Please cite UnseenNet (and following repositories used in UnseenNet) in your publications if it helps your research:
+Please cite our UnseenNet work below (published in CVPR 2022) in your publications if it helps your research:

 ```cite
 Aslam, Asra.
 "Detecting Objects in Less Response Time for Processing Multimedia Events in Smart Cities."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022.